sarcophagus-org/archaeologist-service/README.md

 ##### Testing
 An embalmer package is provided for local testing.
-Embalmer config values can be updated in `embalmer/embalmer_config.yml` These config values are configured to work with the main service's config at `config/config.example.yml`
+Embalmer config values can be updated in `embalmer/embalmer_config.yml` These config values are configured to work with the main service's test config at `test/test_config.yml`

 Examples are below.
 ```